During & After Your Child’s Hospital Stay

 Your child’s nutrition is monitored throughout his or her hospital stay.
 Intravenous (IV) fluids are given if your child cannot eat or drink.
 After surgery, your child's doctor determines if he or she is ready to resume eating regularly.
 If so, meals are delivered to your child’s bedside.
 Breastfeeding mothers are encouraged to nurse or pump breastmilk for their children.

 A Kosher menu is available through NYU Langone food services.
 Please speak to the nursing staff to arrange for these meals.
 Ask your nurse before bringing food to the playroom.
-There are also cafes and cafeterias for parents and guests at NYU Langone’s Tisch Hospital and the Hospital for Joint Diseases.
+There are also cafes and cafeterias for parents and guests at Tisch Hospital and NYU Langone Orthopedic Hospital.